 8. Stonz ($3M/year)

-Lisa Will (from Vancouver, British Columbia, Canada) started Stonz about 19 years ago.
+Lisa Will (from Vancouver, British Columbia, Canada) started Stonz over 19 years ago.

 My name is Lisa Will and I am the founder of Stonz, a baby and children vegan footwear and accessories brand.
 I live in and love Vancouver, BC.
 I am called a Mompreneur but really I was a person always wanting my own business but having a child kickstarted my entrepreneurial journey for me.
 I’m good at just being an entrepreneur!.